storyblok/gatsby-source-storyblok/README.md

 ```

 ### Links
 Use the links api to create a dynamic navigation tree.
+To use this query you need to add `includeLinks: true` in the plugin options.

 ```GraphQL
 allStoryblokLinkEntry {